FitzwilliamMuseum/chrg-hayley-letters/_news/Hayley2020-reflections.md

 #### Some themes

-Obviously, in two half day sessions, we could only scratch the surface of all the aspects of Hayley’s life, work and circle.
+Although we covered a broad range of topics, in two half day sessions, we could, of course, only scratch the surface of all the aspects of Hayley’s life, work and networks.
 In particular, we missed a focus on Hayley’s work with, and support for, women writers, which we would have included had not two presenters needed to withdraw for Covid-related reasons.
 However, that did emerge in discussion, as did the following themes, amongst others:

 * Patronage: from exploring the extent to which Hayley acted as a patron, to asking what counts as patronage and interrogating the relationship between patronage and commerce?
 * Hayley’s relationships with artists: how did issues of class play out in these?
 And exactly *how* annoying could he be?